 - Continue to stay active in connecting with students and alumni for career development.

-Once your profile information is submitted, your status will be "pending" until confirmed and approved by the Office of Alumni & Parent Engagement/Career Development.
+Once your profile information is submitted, your status will be "pending" until confirmed and approved by the Office of Alumni & Parent Engagement/Breen Center for Graduate Success.
 Upon approval, alumni can serve as mentors and their profile will be available for students and recent graduates to view.
 Mentors can determine how many "contacts" they wish to receive each month.
 The database for this mentoring program can be sorted by major, occupation/current job description, areas of expertise, co-curricular activities, and geographic region allowing students and alumni to receive more personalized assistance.

 Mentor Job Description